 Although not exactly a security feature in itself, it does allow you to use apps like MyQ, a garage door app that let’s you control and monitor your garage door wherever you are.
 It can alert you when your garage door has been opened and let you see inside your garage if you have a camera.

-If you are considering getting a new garage door opener or having issues with your current one, Spectrum Overhead Door LLC has been giving award-winning garage door service to the Houston area since 2006.
+If you are considering getting a new garage door opener or having issues with your current garage door opener motor, Spectrum Overhead Door LLC has been giving award-winning garage door service to the Houston area since 2006.
 Call either our main office at 281-748-9542 or East Houston office 713-557-3407 to schedule an appointment for a free quote with no trip charge!